Single particle fluctuations dominate the long-time dynamic susceptibility in glass-forming liquids: Introduction

-In this Letter, we introduce a decomposition of the four point structure factor $S_4(\vec{q},t)$ as the sum of four contributions: (i) $S_4^{\rm cr}$, describing collective relaxation fluctuations; (ii) $S_4^{\rm st}$, associated with the density fluctuations in the initial state; (iii) $S_4^{\rm mc}$, due to the interplay of density fluctuations in the initial state with relaxation fluctuations, and (iv) $S_4^{\rm sp}$, due to uncorrelated {\em single-particle\/} fluctuations.
-We also introduce a method of analysis that separates those contributions, and enables the detailed study of dynamical heterogeneities at timescales much longer than $\tau_{\alpha}$.
+The purpose of this work is twofold.
+First we present evidence that the long time behavior of the average overlap is given by a power law $C(t) \sim t^{-d/2}$, where $d$ is the dimensionality of space.
+Then we focus on the four point structure factor $S_4(\vec{q},t)$.
+We introduce a decomposition of $S_4(\vec{q},t)$ as the sum of four contributions: (i) $S_4^{\rm cr}$, describing collective relaxation fluctuations; (ii) $S_4^{\rm st}$, associated with the density fluctuations in the initial state; (iii) $S_4^{\rm mc}$, due to the interplay of density fluctuations in the initial state with relaxation fluctuations, and (iv) $S_4^{\rm sp}$, due to uncorrelated {\em single-particle\/} fluctuations.
+As a function of $q$, $S_4(\vec{q},t)$ decays to a plateau value $\chi_{4,b} > 0$~\cite{Toninelli2005} for $q \ll 2\pi/r_{NN}$, where $r_{NN}$ is the typical nearest neighbor distance.
+We propose here that this plateau corresponds to the sum of the contributions $S_4^{\rm st}$, $S_4^{\rm mc}$, and $S_4^{\rm sp}$, and show that its time dependence can be well reproduced by a simple expression involving only the overlap $C(t)$ and the static structure factor $S(\vec{q})$.
+The fact that all contributions except $S_4^{\rm cr}$ are $q$-independent allows us to introduce a simple method of analysis that separates those contributions, and enables the detailed study of dynamical heterogeneities at timescales much longer than $\tau_{\alpha}$.
 We apply this method to simulation data for a binary hard-sphere system and for the Kob-Andersen Lennard-Jones system.
-In particular we use this method to determine $\xi_4(t)$ for times up to $t \sim 80 \tau_{\alpha}$ in the hard-sphere system, thus showing how to provide an answer to the longstanding question regarding the long time behavior of $\xi_4(t)$.
-We also show that for temperatures or densities near the mode-coupling crossover, the collective relaxation contribution $S_4^{\rm cr}$ is orders of magnitude larger than the others at $t \sim \tau_{\alpha}$, but the single particle contribution becomes dominant at $t \gg \tau_{\alpha}$.
-It will be shown elsewhere~\cite{Pandit2020c} that the decomposition of $S_4(\vec{q},t)$ that we introduce here enables a full accounting of the four-point functions in terms of the average correlation function $C(t)$, the static structure factor $S(\vec{q})$, and a two-point correlation function $s(\vec{q},t)$ describing the fluctuations of the local relaxation rate.
-This two-point function provides a quantitative description of the slow and fast regions described above, and a way to numerically extract the exchange time $\tau_{\rm ex}$ from $S_4(\vec{q},t)$.
+We show that for temperatures or densities near the mode-coupling crossover~\cite{Berthier2011,Coslovich2019}, the collective relaxation contribution $S_4^{\rm cr}$ is orders of magnitude larger than the others at $t \sim \tau_{\alpha}$, but the single particle contribution becomes dominant at $t \gg \tau_{\alpha}$.
+In fact, we find that for very long times, $S_4(\vec{q},t) \approx S_4^{\rm sp}(\vec{q},t) \approx C(t) \sim t^{-d/2}$.
+By subtracting the other three contributions, we isolate the collective contribution $S_4^{\rm cr}(\vec{q},t)$, and find that for the systems we simulate it decays as a power law at very long times $S_4^{\rm cr}(\vec{q},t) \sim t^{-p}$, with $p > d$, i.e. with an exponent at least twice larger than the one for the single-particle contribution.
+We also use this decomposition to determine $\xi_4(t)$ for times up to $t \sim 80 \tau_{\alpha}$ in the hard-sphere system, thus showing how to provide an answer to the longstanding question regarding the long time behavior of $\xi_4(t)$.